yassineMtg/ProductRecommender/README.md

 To start using the Product Recommendation System, follow the setup instructions detailed in the [Getting Started](#getting-started) section.

-## Usage

-For instructions on running the system and interacting with the recommendation engine, see the [Usage](#usage) section.

-## Contributing

-Contributions to the Product Recommendation System are welcome.
-Please refer to the [Contributing](#contributing) guidelines for more information.

 ## License

 This project is available under the [MIT License](LICENSE), supporting open and collaborative development.